Keep reading to learn about the current state of dropshipping, see some useful statistics, and read an overview of the dropshipping market.

 Determine Market Size

 Picking a very broad market will likely lead to a saturated and competitive atmosphere.
 Instead, look for small to mid-sized markets that offer more room for growth.
-For example, if you're interested in selling baked goods online, you could further narrow your focus to only sell cookies online.
+For example, if you're interested in selling baked goods online, you could further narrow your focus to only selling cookies online.
 Finally, you could choose to sell gluten-free or vegan cookies.
 Or only use local ingredients.
 Find a way to differentiate your business and narrow your market to a sustainable number.

 Try a Test Run

 One of the easiest ways to see if a market is sustainable is to begin selling in it.
-To avoid overextending, select just a few products for a given market and use eCommerce marketing to get the word out.
+To avoid overextending, select just a few of the best dropshipping products for a given market and use eCommerce marketing to get the word out.
 Establish goals for your eCommerce metrics and evaluate the results after a given period of time.
 If the results are promising, invest more.
 If not, keep looking for your niche and try again.
 You need to know how to find dropshipping suppliers that are reliable and have a broad product offering.

 Perform Competitor Research